pH7Software/pH7-Social-Dating-CMS/README.md

 You can find and add other languages on the [I18N repo](https://github.com/pH7Software/pH7-Internationalization).

-## The Author
+## Author

 Made with lots of ❤️ by [Pierre-Henry Soria](http://ph7.me).
-A passionate Belgian engineer 🍫🍺
+A passionate Belgian software engineer 🍫🍺

 ## Official Website